 In central and northeastern Pennsylvania, we will not experience a full eclipse—when the moon completely blocks out the sun.

 "You're not going to see totality here, but, I mean, the last time there was totality in Scranton was also the last time there was totality in New York City, in Manhattan, and that was in 1925.
-My parents saw that when they were about 10 years old," said Jo-ann Kamichitis, Director of the Keystone College Observatory.
+My parents saw that when they were about 10 years old," said Jo-Ann Kamichitis, Director of the Keystone College Observatory.

 We will see 90 to 95% totality, with the passing moon reducing the sun to a crescent sliver.
 Many observatories are planning free events for the public to gather and experience this event.
 In Lackawanna County, Keystone College has been planning its event at the Thomas G. Cupillari Observatory for months.

 "We've been working on this event, the folks from the observatory, probably since the beginning of the year or before then.
-This isn't our first go around; in the eclipse in 2017, we had hundreds of people, maybe even more than that," said Fran Calpin, Sr. Director of College Relations at Keystone College.
+This isn't our first go around; in the eclipse in 2017, we had hundreds of people, maybe even more than that," said Fran Calpin, Senior Director of College Relations at Keystone College.

 "I'm expecting plenty.
 If anything, it's going to be in the hundreds," added Kamichitis.